jlcarr/LeetCode/README.md

 - **Memory**: 80.43 MB
 - **Solution**: Dijkstra's algorithm, with noticing that cells whose sum of coordinates are even vs odd are the different costs.

+### Problem 3343
+- **Name**: Count Number of Balanced Permutations
+- **Runtime**: 2100 ms
+- **Memory**: 171.26 MB
+- **Solution**: We need to use dynamic programming over the integer we are considering, spaces left in the digits, and sum remaining.
+We are looking to get the number of ways to assign the digits to evens/odds such that the sums are the half the total, and get the number of permutations, dividing out for multiple copies of the same digit.

 ### Problem 3356
 - **Name**: Zero Array Transformation II
 - **Runtime**: 1150 ms